UJKhokhar/citibike-map/README.md

 # Citi Bike Map
 This project takes Citi Bike's public data and displays it on a couple of maps.
+View it live [here](https://ujkhokhar.github.io/citibike-map/#/).

 The first map (Station Map) displays all stations and how many bikes and docking spots are at each station.
 It pulls data from Citi Bike's real-time [General Bikeshare Feed Specification](http://gbfs.citibikenyc.com/gbfs/gbfs.json).

 ![Station Map](https://github.com/UJKhokhar/citibike-map/blob/master/readme-images/station-map.png)